Warning: This Article Contains Spoilers.

 In Beasts of No Nation, the story isn’t particularly based on true events but it certainly feels like it.
 Rather, the narrative reflects very harsh realities as far as child soldiers are being used all over the world, in every continent except North America.
 With Africa maintaining nearly 40% of that estimate.
 The lesson here being that Agu’s story isn’t far from reality.

-Furthermore, the movie did a fantastic job of leaving little to nothing to interpretation.
+Furthermore, the movie did a fantastic job of leaving little for interpretation.
 It wasn’t like one of those abstract, artsy films.
 No dear reader, this film laid out a story in front of you with nothing but the facts as they were.
 Sure, it hinted towards things here and there but the main messages of the film, the main emotions and experiences running through out, were left bare and naked without any floss, without any beautification; and in that my heart wept for a boy I would never meet.

 For his losses that were only so real.